 - Departs from:

-- Meet at 9am just past the Skyline Walkway Trail on the right hand side, 125 Makara Road or get in touch to book a ride from the Z station on Vivian Street.
+- Meet at 9am at 310 South Karori Road or get in touch to book a ride from the Z station on Vivian Street.

 - Departure time:

 The Makara Peak Supporters were established in 1998 to work in partnership with Wellington City Council to plan and develop a mountain bike park and restore native forest.
 Their aim is to create a world-class mountain bike park for all skill levels, in restored native forest.
-This land was once inhabitat by kiwi and the hope it that one day there will be enough forest cover and with predator eradication, kiwi will roam in the huge expansive of forest once again.
+This land was once inhabited by Kiwi and the hope is one day there will be enough forest cover, and with predator eradication, kiwi will roam in the huge expansive forest once again.

 Join this project

 28th March 2023

 Joining this project is free.
 There is no overnight stay.

 Note: This project is fully booked.

 More information »